NLO and off-shell effects in top quark mass determinations: Phenomenological study of observables sensitive to the top quark mass

 \subsubsection{Scale dependence at LO and NLO}

-In this section we will only consider the observables $\mlb$, $\mtwo$, $\mll$ and $\etdr$, as they are promising with respect to at least one of the requirements of being observables with good systematics and/or high sensitivity to the top quark mass.
+In this section, we will only consider the observables $\mlb$, $\mtwo$, $\mll$ and $\etdr$, as they are promising with respect to at least one of the requirements of being observables with small systematics and/or high sensitivity to the top quark mass.

-For $\nlofull$ we compare LO and NLO predictions on the left-hand side, while in the figures on the right-hand side we compare the three calculations based on the NWA, including scale variations.
-We observe that the NLO corrections in the $\nlofull$ case lead to significant shape differences as compared to LO, see Figs.~\ref{fig:mlb_scalevar} to~\ref{fig:ETdR_scalevar}.
+For $\nlofull$, we compare LO and NLO predictions on the left-hand side, while in the figures on the right-hand side, we compare calculations based on the NWA, including scale variations\footnote{For better visibility, the wide and uniform scale variation band for the $\lolo$ result is not shown in Figs.~\ref{fig:mlb_scalevar_nwa} to~\ref{fig:ETdR_scalevar_nwa}.}.
+We observe that the NLO corrections in the $\nlofull$ case lead to significant shape differences compared to $\lofull$, see Figs.~\ref{fig:mlb_scalevar} to~\ref{fig:ETdR_scalevar}.
 While this is to be expected in the tails of the distributions, it is remarkable that the shape difference also affects the central and in particular the regions with low values of the observables.
 Given that the differences between the LO and NLO theory predictions in the full $W^+W^-b\bar{b}$ calculation are still sizeable in the bulk of the distributions, large differences in the top quark mass extracted from templates based on these predictions can be expected.
-The shape differences at low values of $\mlb$ and $\mtwo$ are less pronounced in the calculations based on the NWA, as can be seen from Figs.~\ref{fig:mlb_scalevar_nwa} and~\ref{fig:mt2_scalevar_nwa}.
+The shape differences at low values of $\mlb$ and $\mtwo$ are less pronounced in the calculations based on the NWA (with NLO in the $t\bar{t}$ production), as can be seen from Figs.~\ref{fig:mlb_scalevar_nwa} and~\ref{fig:mt2_scalevar_nwa}.
 However, there are also significant shape differences in the bulk of the distribution.
-In addition, we see in the $\mlb$ distribution, Fig.~\ref{fig:mlb_scalevar_nwa}, that the peak is lower in the $\nlodec$ and the $\nlops$ case as compared to the $\lodec$ case, which can be easily understood considering the fact that more radiation, i.e. a harder distribution in the tail, softens the peak region.
-While this effect is rather mild in the $\nlodec$ case, it is quite strong in the $\nlops$ case.
+In addition, for the $\mlb$ distribution, Fig.~\ref{fig:mlb_scalevar_nwa}, the peak is lower in the $\nlodec$ and the $\nlops$ case compared to the $\lodec$ case, which can be easily understood considering the fact that more radiation, i.e.~a harder distribution in the tail, softens the peak region.